 2021 Fall Session: September 1, 2021 – December 15, 2021

 Note: this document is intended to provide general guidance and information regarding MassCEC’s Clean Energy Internship Program (the “Program”).
 For detailed information regarding the operation and structure of the Program, please see the Terms and Conditions applicable to employers here.

 *Alert: Program changes

-Starting in Spring 2021, MassCEC will reserve sixty (60) spots for: (i) companies with an office located in a Gateway City; and/or (ii) students who live in Gateway Cities.
-The remaining two hundred and forty (240) spots will be allocated on a first-come, first-served basis to students and employers that register, perform eligibility checks, and otherwise submit all completed materials to MassCEC until programs funds are exhausted or the submission deadline has passed.
+Starting in Spring 2021 and continuing in Fall 2021, MassCEC will reserve thirty (30) spots for: (i) companies with an office located in a Gateway City; and/or (ii) students who live in Gateway Cities.
+The remaining sixty (60) spots will be allocated on a first-come, first-served basis to students and employers that register, perform eligibility checks, and submit all completed materials to MassCEC until program funds are exhausted or the submission deadline has passed.

-- If a student is in the database it does not necessarily mean that they are eligible to participate in the Internship Program (see Question #11).
-Please send all eligibility checks to email@example.com before making any official job offers to candidates and be sure to evaluate the student eligibility criteria (see Question #10).
+- If a student is in the database, it does not necessarily mean that they are eligible to participate in the Program (see Question #11).
+Eligibility checks are submitted through the database.
+Please request a check before making any official job offers to candidates.
+Question #10 provides details on student eligibility.

-- All interns must be paid on a W-2 employee status for the Host Employer to be eligible for reimbursement and you must notify MassCEC and submit a new W-9 if your address changes (see Question #18).
+- All interns must be paid on a W-2 employee status to be eligible for reimbursement and you must notify MassCEC and submit a new W-9 if your address changes (see Question #18).
 You must be able to provide proof of wages/taxes paid with your reimbursement package submission in the form of paycheck stubs and/or a payroll summary.
-All interns must be paid at least Fifteen Dollars per hour ($15/hr.); MassCEC will reimburse up to Sixteen Dollars per hour ($16/hr.) (see Question #17).
+All interns must be paid at least Fifteen Dollars per hour ($15/hr.); MassCEC will reimburse up to Sixteen Dollars per hour ($16/hr.)